SeVeNDuS/TeadsSDK-cordova/README.md

 ## Important Note for projects with Android platform :

-If you are using a Cordova-android platform < 4.0.0 you can use the following command :
+If you are using a Cordova-android platform < 4.0.0 you use the following command :

   ``` cordova plugin add https://github.com/teads/TeadsSDK-cordova/tree/master/Plugin_old ```